 Retail fulfillment involves shipping orders to or from physical retail stores.
 Even if this is not currently part of your business model, it’s still a good idea to ask about retail services that the vendor provides, and what experiences they have with retailers.
 It’s never too late to plan for the future, and learning about how the provider deals with retail shipping will give you a great snapshot of their performance.

 If retail experience is a focus for your business, dive deeper!
-For example: “Do you have experience shipping into big box stores like Target, Duluth Trading or Walmart?”.
+For example: “Do you have experience shipping into big box stores like Target, Duluth Trading, or Walmart?”.
 Bigger retail stores have a unique and specific shipping process.
 Partnering with someone who is familiar with this process will be key.

 2. What Are Your Accuracy Rates Like?

 Accuracy rates refer to what percentage of orders are wrong – this could be anything from the wrong product being shipped, to no product is shipped at all.
 Your company clearly wants the percentage of wrong orders to be very low, and accuracy rates to be very high!
-An experienced fulfillment company will be able to provide accuracy numbers for their services upon request.
+An experienced fulfillment company will be able to provide accurate numbers for their services upon request.
 If their accuracy rates are below 98%, they’re not the fulfillment company for you.

 They should also be able to discuss the technologies they use to increase accuracy, including tagging, scanning, and tracking procedures.
 This is excellent information to use when comparing different fulfillment services, so don’t hesitate to ask about it.